 by Kevin Jennings and Alexander Kopelman

 This is the first part of a two-part post that explores the role of authenticity in children’s development and education, written by Kevin Jennings of GLSEN and Alexander Kopelman of Children’s Art Guild.
-Many of the ideas emerged at the inaugural Children & Authenticity Conference.
-The 2017 Children & Authenticity Conference: Exploring the Heart of Education will take place on October 22-23 in New York City.
 This post was first published via New Profits blog 'Amplify.'

 “There can be no love without justice,” bell hooks writes in All About Love: New Visions.
 “Until we live in a culture that not only respects but also upholds basic civil rights for children, most children will not know love.”
 Sadly, there is stark evidence that the majority of our children are growing up in a culture that denies them the most basic human right of being themselves.